cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 use this repository.

-When following these steps, it might be helpful to look at the diagram in the CFEngine Enterprise sketch flow (TODO: link to enterprise-sketch-flow.markdown).
+When following these steps, it might be helpful to look at the diagram in the [CFEngine Enterprise sketch flow][Sketch Flow in CFEngine Enterprise].

 ## Setting up the git service

 We will need a git service with the capability to serve git over a key-based SSH channel.
-The easiest way to do this is to use a service like [github](https://github.com/), but it is not hard to set up a local git service either.
+The easiest way to do this is to use a service like [github][github], but it is not hard to set up a local git service either.

 For Red Hat (and derived distributions), we need to do the following steps to